Sam Litzinger's Home Page

 (Click here -- if you dare! -- to explore the music of Motorhead)

 Lemmy.
 Motorhead.
 I love them dearly (in a decent, manly sort of way) which confuses many people who know me as a fairly subdued kind of guy.
-They don't understand why I care deeply, madly for a band that plays songs like "Eat the Rich", "Born to Raise Hell" and the classic, eternal "Ace of Spades" (which Lemmy must be mighty sick of playing after all these years!).
+They don't understand why I care deeply, madly for a band that plays songs like "Eat the Rich", "Born to Raise Hell" and the classic, eternal "Ace of Spades" (which Lemmy must have been mighty sick of playing after all those years!).
 Well, for one thing, they're bone-rumbling LOUD, which holds great appeal.
-Plus, Lemmy is wildly amusing and smarter than you might guess (heck, he used the word "obsequious" in one of his songs.
+Plus, Lemmy was wildly amusing and smarter than you might guess (heck, he used the word "obsequious" in one of his songs.
 Beat that, John Mayer!).
 I interviewed him a few years ago.
-He remembers nothing of it, believe me.
-But the man is well on his way to becoming a Nietzschean Overman, although he'd probably pour a beer over your head if you suggested it to him.
-He may be the last real rock-n-roller, so check him out before he goes extinct.
+He remembered nothing of it, believe me.
+But the guy was as close as we're likely to get to a Nietzschean Overman.
+We lost an original when he died at 70 (although Lemmy dying at 70 is like an ordinary person dying at 175).